Menu Close

 If you do not have Git installed, it will also work fine to download the source files from the GitHub website as a zip file or other means.
 The only important thing to remember is to ensure you keep all files in their respective sub-folders, and that you run “npm install” in the main hpserver directory once the files are in place.

-Starting HousePanel V2 Server
+Starting HousePanel Server Module

 node hpserver.js > hpserver.log &